Farris Stadium: History

-The stadium's namesake is Morris Farris Jr., a 1915 graduate of the college.
+Originally known as Cheek Field, the stadium was renamed in 1934 in honor of Maurice J. Farris III, a 1915 graduate of the college.
 Upon his death in 1934, he left $25,000 to the college for the improvement of the playing surface and stadium with the provision that the name "Farris Stadium" be adopted.

 The field was re-surfaced with synthetic turf in the summer of 2009, though this process was significantly delayed due to poor weather.
+The stadium was demolished to build Andy Frye Stadium, opened in 2022.